EOPF-Sample-Service/xarray-eopf/CONTRIBUTING.md

 # How to contribute

-The XRLint project welcomes contributions of any form as long as you respect our [code of conduct](CODE_OF_CONDUCT.md) and stay in line with the following instructions and guidelines.
+The eopf-xarray-backend welcomes contributions of any form as long as you respect our [code of conduct](CODE_OF_CONDUCT.md) and stay in line with the following instructions and guidelines.